Luis Arraez Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.60).
+- The Athletics' 6.70 team ERA ranks last across all league pitching staffs.

 - Athletics pitchers combine to give up the most home runs in baseball (100 total, 1.7 per game).